thomas-keller/intro_python_rc/intro_python.md

 # Deliverables

 The overall project you will be expected to deliver is to go from the initial input files of the [titanic dataset](https://www.kaggle.com/c/titanic) from Kaggle and, after some basic [data cleaning](https://www.kaggle.com/thomasekeller/data-types-and-missing-data-workbook/edit) produce some results from a [random forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 Machine learning and statistics often begins by understanding the type of data you are trying to predict.
 Here, the problem as defined from the kaggle website is "in this challenge, we ask you to complete the analysis of what sorts of people were likely to survive."
 This statements hints at a categorical dependent variable.
 An example of a numerical regression would be to look at say, the age at which a type of cancer occurs in the general population.

+# Things to report

+A few things that are usually looked for in a model, especially in machine learning, is how accurate it was.
+For random forests, this is typically provided with the [oob_score_](https://scikit-learn.org/stable/auto_examples/ensemble/plot_ensemble_oob.html) .

+Second, giving a sorted list of the predictor variables with [feature importance](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html) is also generally helpful and will be looked for.

 # Resources